Uniquely shaped and sweetly fragrant, sweet pea blossoms add soft, varied color to bouquets and trellised borders.

 How to Plant:

 Sow sweet pea seeds as soon as the soil can be worked for summer bloom.
 The seed casings are hard, so soak overnight for best germination.
-Sweet peas like full sun and cool weather, so they can tolerate wet soil and wet climates well.
+Sweet peas like full sun and cool weather.
 Water regularly during dry conditions to keep them blooming.
-Fertilize a couple times during the season with an all-purpose fertilizer.
+Fertilize a couple times during the gardening season with an organic flower fertilizer.

 Vining sweet peas (the majority) need a support to climb – provide them some sort of terrace.
 Once the vines begin blooming, cut the flowers and bring them inside to enjoy.
 The more you cut, the more flowers will grow.
-As the weather begins to warm in the spring, flower production will slow.
-When flower production stops and the vines begin to dry, chop the foliage and turn it into the existing soil as a free source of nitrogen.
+As the weather begins to warm, flower production will slow.
+When flower production stops and the vines begin to dry, chop the foliage and turn it into the existing soil as a free source of organic nitrogen.
 Keep in mind that sweet peas, though an annual, will reseed and appear again the following spring.
-They are also considered a wildflower.
+Watch 6 Tips for Growing Great Flowers – video.

 Insects and Disease: